royriojas/persistify/README.md

     More than one pattern to be ignored can be specified by repeating this option with other regex value to ignore

+  --cache-id                       [default: null]

+    If you're running multiple persistify instances from the same directory, use this to differentiate them.

 ```

 ## Examples